mwmbl/book/content/page/roadmap/_index.md

 # Mwmbl Roadmap

-Our roadmap is divided into product, organisation and community.
-For each of these we have medium term goals - within the next five years, and long term goals.
+Our roadmap is divided into product, organization and community.
+For each of these, we have medium term goals - within the next five years, and long term goals.

 ## Product